Brentwood, California: Public schools

+Almost all of the city is in the Brentwood Union School District (BUSD), while a small portion is in Knightsen Elementary School District.
+All of it is in Liberty Union High School District (LUHSD).

-Brentwood's public education system has about 7 elementary, 3 middle, and 4 high schools, Independence High School, Liberty High School, La Paloma High School, and Heritage High School.
+BUSD and LUHSD combined have 9 elementary (+1 digital academy), 3 middle (Bristow Middle School, Edna Hill Middle School, and Adams Middle School), and 4 high schools (Independence High School, Liberty High School, La Paloma High School, and Heritage High School).

-The city is served by the Brentwood Union School District, Knightsen School District and the Liberty Union High School District.
 The Brentwood Union School District runs on a modified traditional school calendar.
 The Brentwood Union School District has many schools designated as a California Distinguished School.
 Approximately five percent of California schools are awarded this honor.

-Heritage High School includes a full range of Advanced Placement courses and the highest Academic Performance Index (California public schools)(API) score in the area, stellar performing arts programs, and championship athletic teams.
+Heritage High School includes a full range of Advanced Placement courses and the highest Academic Performance Index (California public schools) (API) score in the area, stellar performing arts programs, and championship athletic teams.
 Heritage is also a solar school.
 The 2.38 kW photovoltaic project installed at Heritage High School is designed to demonstrate the benefits and opportunities created by renewable energy technology and provide a powerful learning tool for both students and the community.

 Community college

-Los Medanos College began operating a satellite facility (Brentwood Center) at Sand Creek Road and Brentwood Boulevard in the city.
-The existing Center has outgrown its limited space in a former grocery store, where it has no room for expansion.
-The Brentwood Center has acquired property in the southwest part of the city, where it plans to build a new 18 acre campus.
-Construction is expected to begin in 2018 and classes are expected to begin in the spring of 2020.
+Los Medanos College began operating a satellite facility (Brentwood Center) at 101 Sand Creek Road in the city.
+The existing center has outgrown its limited space in a former Lucky grocery store, where it has no room for expansion.
+The Brentwood Center acquired property in the southwest part of the city, where it plans built a new 18 acre campus that opened in 2021.

 Public library

 The temporary Brentwood branch of the Contra Costa County Library, located at 104 Oak Street, across from the Civic Center and City Park, was razed early in 2017, along with two other city-owned buildings at 118 and 120 Oak Street to be replaced by the long-awaited new Brentwood branch library.
-The Brentwood City Council approved the design for the new 20000 sqft facility in September, 2016.
+The Brentwood City Council approved the design for the new 20000 sqft facility in September 2016.
 The facility was completed in 2018, and serves a population of more than 50,000.
 The library collection includes materials in both Spanish and English.
 It also offers a wide variety of media, including DVDs, CDs, and audiobooks, as well as a large print collection.
 The library offers a number of programs for all ages, including storytimes for babies and toddlers.

 Demographics

-2010
+Brentwood first appeared as a city in the 1950 U.S. census since the city's incorporation in 1948.